Chewing gum sales ban in Singapore: Results

 When first introduced, the ban caused much controversy and some open defiance.
 Some people took the trouble of travelling to neighbouring Johor Bahru, Malaysia, to purchase chewing gum.
 Offenders were publicly "named and shamed" by the government, to serve as a deterrent to other would-be smugglers.
-No black market for chewing gum in Singapore ever emerged, though some Singaporeans occasionally still manage to smuggle some chewing gum from Johor Bahru for their own consumption.
+No black market for chewing gum in Singapore ever emerged, though some Singaporeans occasionally still manage to purchase gum from Johor Bahru for their own consumption.
 Subsequent to the ban, town councils reported a substantial decrease in chewing-gum litter in public spaces, and chewing gum no longer jammed lift doors or disrupted MRT systems.

 The ban has since been partially lifted, as some types of gum are allowable, such as gum chewed for dental health.
 However, the government refuses to completely lift the ban due to the risk of gum littering again.

 International attention

-In the mid 1990s, Singapore's laws began to receive international press coverage.
+In the mid-1990s, Singapore's laws began to receive international press coverage.
 US media paid great attention to the case of Michael P. Fay, an American teenager sentenced in 1994 to caning in Singapore for vandalism (using spray paint, not chewing gum).
 They also drew attention to some of Singapore's other laws, including the "mandatory flushing of public toilets" rule.
 Confused reporting about these issues led to the myth that the use or importation of chewing gum is itself punishable with caning.
 In fact, the only penalties provided under Chapter 57 are fines and imprisonment.

-When a BBC reporter suggested that such draconian laws would stifle the people's creativity, Lee Kuan Yew said: "If you can't think because you can't chew, try a banana."
+When a BBC reporter suggested that such laws would stifle the people's creativity, Lee Kuan Yew said: "If you can't think because you can't chew, try a banana."